Martika (album)

-Martika is the debut studio album by former child actor and teen pop singer Martika, released October 18, 1988 through CBS Records.
+Martika is the debut studio album by singer-songwriter Martika, released on October 18, 1988, through CBS Records.
+Following her appearance in the children's television programme Kids Incorporated between 1984 and 1986, she signed her first recording contract with CBS, and released her debut single "More Than You Know" in November 1988, one month following the release of the album.
+The follow up single, "Toy Soldiers" achieved international commercial success, reaching number one on the US Billboard Hot 100 for two weeks in mid-1989.
+Further singles from the album "I Feel the Earth Move" and "Water" achieved some commercial success in the United Kingdom and Australia.

+The album was certified Gold in the United States, and Platinum in both the United Kingdom and Canada, whilst in Australia it was awarded a double platinum certification by the Australian Recording Industry Association.
+Worldwide, Martika is estimated to have sold over three million copies since its release.

 Background

-The album marked the solo debut for Martika, and spawned the American #1 single "Toy Soldiers".
+The album marked the solo debut for Martika, and spawned the American No. 1 single "Toy Soldiers".
 The song is about drug addiction, but can sound like a break-up ballad.
 The song was later sampled by rapper Eminem for his 2004 song "Like Toy Soldiers" featuring Martika as the chorus singer.
 Songs that charted internationally included "More Than You Know", "Water", and "I Feel the Earth Move", a Carole King cover that cracked the American Top 25.
 Stylistically the music was strictly pop, despite exploring some adult topics lyrically.
-The song "Water" is partially sung in Spanish, a homage to Martika's Cuban ancestry.
+"Water" is partially sung in Spanish, a homage to Martika's Cuban ancestry.
 Other songs were re-recorded fully in Spanish for international release.

+Although this was the album Martika attempted to break away from her Kids Incorporated image, she did have four of her former castmates sing the "children's chorus" of "Toy Soldiers".

-The album was successful in the United States; it managed to peak at #15 on the Billboard 200 and was certified Gold by the RIAA, making it her best-selling album to date.
-The album peaked at #11 in the United Kingdom, containing three top 20 singles there.
+The album was successful in the U.S.; it peaked at No. 15 on the Billboard 200 and was certified Gold by the RIAA, making it her best-selling album to date.
+The album peaked at No. 11 in the United Kingdom, containing three top 20 singles there.
 In the UK, the song "Cross My Heart" had already been a top 20 hit for the band Eighth Wonder a year previously, whilst Big Fun pulled their planned single release of "I Feel the Earth Move" shortly before Martika's release.